Catheys Valley, California

 Catheys Valley (formerly, Cathay and Cathey's Valley) is a census-designated place in Mariposa County, California, United States.
 It lies in Catheys Valley 22 mi northeast of Merced and 8 mi southwest of Mariposa, at an elevation of 1325 ft.
 As of the 2020 census, Catheys Valley had a population of 829.
-Catheys Valley was named after Andrew Cathey, a native of North Carolina, who settled in the valley around 1850.
+It was named after Andrew Cathey, a native of North Carolina, who settled in the valley around 1850.

 History

 Cathey's Valley was named after Andrew D. Cathey, born in 1804 in Buncombe, North Carolina.
 He married Mary Deaver in 1828.
 Andrew was an adventurous young man in his early life.
 He decided to leave North Carolina on an exploratory trip to California with the Rowland-Hammond-Wills families from Virginia, North Carolina, and Georgia.
 Their wagons loaded with household goods, they blazed a trail westward, settling in Benton, Arkansas.

 When the California Gold Rush began in 1849, many men left their families in search of gold.
 Andrew, his son Daniel, and son-in-law Benjamin Wills, traveled by river boat from Fort Smith, Arkansas, to New Orleans and then took a ship to the Isthmus of Panama.
 In Panama, they boarded a ship bound for San Francisco; from there they caught a stage overland to Indian Gulch in Mariposa County.

 In 1851, Andrew returned to Arkansas for his family.
 The Cathey-Wills, Rowland, and Hammond families organized a wagon train to California.
 Some of the families were those who had come from North Carolina earlier, leaving the Hammonds to start from Collegeville, Arkansas.

 Andrew Cathey was appointed captain of the Cathey-Wills wagon train.
 About twenty families traveled in covered wagons pulled by oxen.
 Horses were used to drive the approximate thirty head of cattle.
 It is said that only one steer was lost on the entire trip, and it was believed stolen by the Indians.

 A trip journal shows that they traveled to Fort Smith, Arkansas, where they re-grouped and purchased supplies for the trip that began on April 2.
 Rather than following the Santa Fe Trail, they traveled the southern route through Fort Bliss near El Paso, Fort Tucson, Arizona, then began following the Gila River.
 As the wagon train moved across the land, more people joined them.
 Special duties were assigned to everyone.
 When they reached the Rio Grande, the wagon beds had to be taken apart and all bolt holes were tightly plugged with wooden pegs.
 The cracks were caulked with what they had available.
 Together, they formed a ferry-like raft to transport their families, their livestock, and household goods across the river.
 The Gearys had started out with the Oatman family.
 The Oatmans had been warned the Indians were on the warpath.
-The Gearys joined with the Cathey wagon train and later they came upon the aftermath of the Oatman Wagon Train.
+The Gearys joined with the Cathey wagon train and later they came upon the aftermath of the Oatman wagon train.
 Upon seeing the burned wagons and recognizing Mrs. Oatman's clothing, Mrs Geary was overcome with grief.
 The Catheys never encountered any hostility by the Indians.